Altitude sickness while traveling in Peru, Bolivia and Ecuador

-When you travel to South America, including Peru, Bolivia and Ecuador, you have to keep in mind that there is unfortunately there is still nothing that can really help to prevent altitude sickness.
+When you travel through, of climb mountains in Peru, Bolivia and Ecuador, you will have to keep in mind that there is unfortunately still nothing that can really help to prevent altitude sickness.

 But you can prepare yourself.
-Just keep in mind that if you have too much trouble with the altitude the best thing you can do is still to descend at least 300 m or to a lower altitude where you didn’t feel sick before.
+Just keep in mind that if you have too much trouble with the altitude the best thing you can do is to descend at least 300 m or to an even lower altitude where you didn’t feel sick before.

 Some tips that lower your chances to get altitude sickness:

-There are some things you can do to help your body getting used to the altitude, but be informed that we are no dokters and before you use any medication it is always best to verify with your own dokter.
-For questions in Dutch or English you can also send an e-mail to Han Willems: firstname.lastname@example.org
+Altitude sickness in Peru, Ecuador, or Bolivia and some things you can do to help your body getting used to the altitude.
+Please be informed that we from Fairtravel4u are not dokters and before you use any medication it is always best to verify with your own dokter.
+For questions in Dutch or English you can also send an e-mail to Han Willems: email@example.com

 You can use Paracetamol against a small headache (aspirine has usually more side-effects, but can be used if you prever).
 If the headache is too strong for Paracetamol, than you have to descend and/or find medical attencion.

 Avoid eating meat (or even dining heavily) just before you go to higher altitude, especially when you don´t know how you will react on this.
 It takes your stomach more energy to digest meat at higher altitude, which leaves your body with less energy for getting used to the higher altitude.